com-480-data-visualization/com-480-project-pouletpanier/README.md

 * Think of an overview for the project, your motivation, and the target audience.

-  Since the corona virus is happening right now and impact our living, the whole population wants to be informed of the corona virus.
+  Since the corona virus is happening right now and impact our living, the whole population wants to be informed of the coronavirus.
 We would split our project into three parts:
   - An overview of the dataset to show which type of people is mainly affected (age, sex), how dangerous it is (mortality rate, hospital rate) and the comparison with the Ebola/ SARS disease.
   - Where and how fast the virus spreads among the world (A map showing the number of cases/deaths over time)
   - How the government decisions impact the spread of the virus.